ava-labs/hypersdk/README.md

 specify a max usage of each unit dimension to better bound this pessimism.

 #### No Priority Fees
-Transactions are executed in FIFO order.
-Price-sorted mempools are only required if transactions will sit for a while (not the case with 60s default validity window).
-If a transaction cannot be executed, it will be dropped and must be resubmitted by the original issuer.
+Transactions are executed in FIFO order by each validator and there is no way for a user to specify some "priority" fee to have their transaction included in a block sooner.
+If a transaction cannot be executed when it is pulled from the mempool (because its `MaxFee` is insufficient), it will be dropped and must be reissued.

-As a convenient byproduct, this means the `hypersdk` mempool only needs to maintain a single heap for all pending transactions (just to clear expired txs).
+Aside from FIFO handling being dramatically more efficient for each validator, price-sorted mempools are not particularly useful in high-throughput blockchains where the expected mempool size is ~0 or there is a bounded transaction lifetime (60 seconds by default on the `hypersdk`).

 #### Key Flat Fee + Size-Based Fees
 Chunks = 64B